tripathipavan/tripathipavan.github.io/_pages/about.md

 About Me
 ======
 I am a **Project Associate III** at the [Society for Electronic Transactions and Security (SETS)](https://setsindia.in/) in Chennai, India, where I work within the **Quantum Security Research Lab**.
-My expertise lies in Random Number Generators (RNGs), Quantum Communication and Cryptography, Quantum Security, and Hardware Security.
+My interests lies in Random Number Generators (RNGs), Quantum Communication and Cryptography, Quantum Security, and Hardware Security.

 I hold an **MS by Research** in Electrical Engineering (Photonics) from the **Indian Institute of Technology, Kanpur (IITK)**.

 My current work involves the security testing, evaluation, and validation of Quantum Key Distribution (QKD) systems, **co-leading** the establishment of a national reference laboratory for QKD security evaluation in India.

-Previously, I worked on cryptographic modules validation and developed high-speed True Random Number Generators (TRNGs) for FC-QKD systems.
+Previously, I worked on cryptographic modules validation and developed high-speed True Random Number Generators (TRNGs) for Frequency Coded-QKD systems.

 News & Updates